Jamie Foxx blames politically correct times for canceling his directorial debut

 It is worth remembering that this type of attitude used to be common in Hollywood, when white actors used to play characters of other ethnicities.
 One of the best known cases was that of actor Charlton Heston, who had his skin darkened with makeup to play a Mexican character in the classic “The Mark of Evil” (1958), by Orson Welles.

 The practice was common until recently.
 In the 1990s, for example, a studio even considered hiring actress Julia Roberts to play former slave and abolitionist Harriet Tubman.
-But, after decades of fighting for the best representation, this type of lineup is no longer practiced – or at least it doesn’t usually.
+But, after decades of fighting for the best representation, this type of lineup is no longer practiced – or at least it is not used to be.

 Jeremy Piven said in an interview with “Get Some with Gary Owen” that fans “will never see” the film because “Jamie doesn’t want to release it.”